Ares-Developers/Ares-docs/new/mousecursors.rst

   vehicles.
 Defaults to the :value:`Enter`.
 + :value:`Sabotage`: used for Saboteur infantry on valid target buildings.
   Defaults to the :value:`Enter`.
++ :value:`RepairTrench`: used for Engineers on trench buildings to rebuild.
+  Defaults to the :value:`Repair`.

 .. note:: The default cursors might change. :game:`Ares` might add more special cursors to differentiate actions in a later version, change the defaults of